 I recommend using Chalkboard Markers on this sign as they provide bright and bold numbers (and you can use a different color every day of the week if you want).
 Below is what it looks like using the Chalkboard Markers:

-Along with the Current Weight cut out, a Goal Weight file is also available in the Resource Library.
+Along with the Current Weight cut out, a Goal Weight file is also available for download.
 You can assemble by following the same steps as for the Current Weight sign.
 The SVG loaded in design space looks like this: